 Last updated: January 20, 2020

 I'm at the end of the time period where I can say I "just recently" moved to Los Angeles, which makes me pretty sad.
 Less so because of LA, moreso because I don't like the fact that time is putting more and more distance between me and the mountains.

 And yet, time passes no matter what you have to say about it, so-

 Here's how I'm spending my days:

 The awful old kitchen is now new one that two people can really stand in at once!
 After that, we tackled the wood-paneled den-esque room where Shawn works and drums.
 So, now we are tired and that will be our very convenient excuse that allows us to stretch the home renovation on further.
-We'll gut the bathrooms soon.
-(This is a blatant optimistic lie we tell everybody we know.)
+We'll gut the bathrooms soon (a blatant optimistic lie we tell everybody we know).

 I've learned that spending as much time as possible outdoors is what keeps me a reasonably pleasant person to be around.
 (Something about the fresh air and not spending every waking minute of my life in a house that I haven't finished renovating, I assume.)
 Even 5 or 10 minutes in the middle of an otherwise busy work day can work serious magic, so I make it a point to step outside for a little "sun break" every day.

 I've gotten really into fitness as a... hobby?
 I've been going to a personal trainer to help me understand WTF I'm doing in the gym and to take awesome videos of me lifting weights for his Insta story.
-I hate being one of those people who says working out makes me just "feeeeel so much better," but it does and so I am.
+I also recently joined a cult-like group fitness gym, so I'm not always cardio-ing alone.
+I hate being one of those people who says exercise makes me just "feeeeel so much better," but it does and so I am.